crawfordforbes/wdi_project_1/db/instructions.md

 X - A user can delete a wiki document
-X - A user can view an author's page that lists the pages that they have created or edited X - A wiki document should always be written using markdown format
-  - A user can search for wikis by title (only exact matches need to be supported)
+X - A user can view an author's page that lists the pages that they have created or edited X - A wiki document should always be written using markdown format X - A user can search for wikis by title (only exact matches need to be supported)
-  - A user can link to other pages in the wiki by using the syntax [[document-title]]
-  - A user can subscribe to a document and receive an email or text message when this document is modified (using Twilio/Sendgrid)
+  - A user can link to other pages in the wiki by using the syntax [[document-title]] X - A user can subscribe to a document and receive an email or text message when this document is modified (using Twilio/Sendgrid)
-    - This text message or email should at least contain the title of the document X - A user can see a history of changes for a document
+X - This text message or email should at least contain the title of the document X - A user can see a history of changes for a document

 ###***Bonus***